 When having the basic connection working and servers communicating with the newly added devices we have to figure out the software side of things.
 The first thing to do is to enable Google Play (again, in Android) to work seamlessly.
 This provides a way for users to pull any apps, services and more from app markets on those devices for their test sessions.

-Running a Device Farm – Hardware Point of View
+Running a Mobile Device Farm – Hardware Point of View

 Power is very critical but so is the connectivity.
 All our devices on Bitbar Testing are WiFi connected so you can imagine what level of internet connection we need here.
 There are dozens of WiFi networks we use and our monitors are constantly scanning the service level, and how much we are getting out of network provider.
 Once the basic connection is working properly we also have to make sure that all devices get connected to Google Play and App Store, and some other app markets (if applicable).